 The Ocean Cruising Club (OCC)

 The OCC is the only truly international sailing club in the world for cruisers.
-To join, one must have completed at least a 1000-mile offshore passage between two points in a boat less than 70 feet in length.
+To join, one must have completed at least a 1000-mile offshore passage between two points in a boat of 70 feet or less in length.
 In essence, the OCC recognizes achievement and creates a club whose members share a common bond.
 The OCC Awards, usually announced in February, recognize the special exploits of ordinary people doing extraordinary things on the world's oceans.
 The OCC has a network of Port Officers around the world who assist sailors when they enter the local waters and organize gatherings of cruisers passing through.
 It's publications -- the Flying Fish, Newsletter, and eBulletin -- and its website and Forum provide ways for members to share their experiences and stay in touch with each other wherever they go in the world. www.oceancruisingclub.org.

 The Seven Seas Cruising Association (SSCA)